wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <td>You can select all or none of the Legend options.
 <ul>
 <li>Fixed Legend -- Even if you don't select this option, you can use Shift-P with the mouse cursor in the chart to add a fixed legend.  </li>
 <li>Non-summarized Stats -- Whether to report summarized or raw values for all metric values and statistics.
-When this setting is disabled, the legend reports summarized values according to the <strong>Summarize By</strong> setting. </li>
+When this setting is disabled, the legend reports summarized values according to the <strong>Summarization</strong> setting. </li>
 <li>Disable Legend on Hover -- Select to disable the legend on hover.   </li>
 </ul>
 </td>